khsoh/wabot/README.md

 You should prepare your WhatsApp application on your phone to scan the QR code to link the account to the server.

+### Phase 8: Register a domain for the server

+1. Use Cloudflare to register a domain name for the server.
+Remember to update the `DOMAIN` field in the `botconfig.json` to be the same domain name that your register.

+### Phase 9: Getting an SSL certificate.

+1. Executed `setup_ssl.sh` to obtain your SSL certificate from [Let's Encrypt](https://letsencrypt.org).
+If the domain name has propagated, the certificate should be deposited into `~/.config/botcerts` directory - you should find 2 files in that directory.